AaronFR/Thinker/README.md

    But why does that need to be a limitation?
 If we let it connect to tools that help it simulate the world while it ""thinks"" in words we can have the best of both worlds.
 Unlocking a lot of capability/accuracy.

-- **Payment System**: Top up system for updating balance, log files for each individual cost incurred.
+- **Payment System**: Top up system for updating balance(awaiting stripe integration), ~~log files for each individual cost incurred~~.

-- **Best of X**: Let users run multiple prompts in parrallel and have the system automatically select/pick and choice to create a superior answer
+- **Best of X**: Let users run multiple prompts in parallel and have the system automatically select/pick and choice to create a superior answer
   - Can be customised on preference: Should the other attempts be identical or optimise for different qualities entirely, returning a balanced approach.

 - **Programmes**: schedules and programs written on the fly for use by the user, customisable code base.